CopperSpice API 1.9.2

 Overriding Proposed Actions

-We may also ignore the proposed action, and perform some other action on the data.
-To do this, we would call the event object's setDropAction() with the preferred action from Qt::DropAction before calling accept().
-This ensures that the replacement drop action is used instead of the proposed action.
+We can ignor the proposed action and perform some other action on the data.
+To do this, call the event object's setDropAction() with the preferred action from Qt::DropAction before calling accept().
+This ensures the replacement drop action is used instead of the proposed action.

-For more sophisticated applications, reimplementing dragMoveEvent() and dragLeaveEvent() will let you make certain parts of your widgets sensitive to drop events, and give you more control over drag and drop in your application.
+For some applications reimplementing dragMoveEvent() and dragLeaveEvent() will let you make certain parts of your widgets sensitive to drop events and provide more control over the drag and drop process.

 Subclassing Complex Widgets